Peterpiotr/siguren-documentation/docs/source/archives/en-cours-user-manual-rev-2-en-borssele.rst

    *After a gravity lowering by forced action of the Motosuiveur®, a disassembly and an inspection of your Motosuiveur® is essential to safety.
-This operation should be done by SIGUREN.*
+This operation should be done by SIGUREN technologies.*

 Lubrication
 -----------